- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 published in a way that protects individual privacy.

-- 20,000 In League Under the Sea: Anonymous Communication, Trust, MLATs, and Undersea Cables [pdf] [BibTeX]
+- 20,000 In League Under the Sea: Anonymous Communication, Trust, MLATs, and Undersea Cables [paper] [BibTeX]

 Aaron D. Jaggard, Aaron Johnson, Sarah Cortes, Paul Syverson, and Joan Feigenbaum